 § 16.6 ADMINISTRATION.

 16.6.1 Designation of Floodplain Administrator.
-The Planning Director, or his or her designee, hereinafter referred to as the “Floodplain Administrator”, is hereby appointed to administer and implement the provisions of this article.
+The Ordinance Administrator, or his or her designee, hereinafter referred to as the “Floodplain Administrator”, is hereby appointed to administer and implement the provisions of this article.
 In instances where the Floodplain Administrator receives assistance from others to complete tasks to administer and implement this article, the Floodplain Administrator shall be responsible for the coordination and community’s overall compliance with the National Flood Insurance Program and the provisions of this article.

 16.6.2 Floodplain development application, permit and certification requirements.